nickchase/k0s/docs/cplb.md

 routers to utilize the same virtual IP address.
 A VRRP instance refers to a specific configuration of this protocol.

-Each VRRP instance must have a unique virtualRouterID, at least one IP address, one unique password (which is sent in plain text across your network, this is to prevent accidental conflicts between VRRP instances) and one network interface.
+Each VRRP instance must have a unique `virtualRouterID`, at least one IP address, one unique password (which is sent in plain text across your network and is used to prevent accidental conflicts between VRRP instances) and one network interface.

 Except for the network interface, all the fields of a VRRP instance must have the same value on all the control plane nodes.

-Usually, users will define multiple VRRP instances when they need k0s to be highly available on multiple network interfaces.
+Usually users define multiple VRRP instances when they need k0s to be highly available on multiple network interfaces.

 ## Enabling in a cluster